Changissnz/my_thoughts_on_AI__07-30-2026/README.md

 during that time.
 So yes... people such as me definitely cannot go up against A.I. brains that easily.
 One v One is definitely no longer something feasible, ever since Google's AlphaGo system.

-**CORRECTION: actually, it was the Jacobian conjecture that Anthropic's Claude disproved.
+**CORRECTION: Actually, it was the Jacobian conjecture that Anthropic's Claude disproved.
 My bad.
 I'm so sorry for putting out the claim that Claude disproved Fermat's Last Theorem.**

 The goalpost will just keep on moving further and further along.
 Some people will find time to play a little in these developments.